Sahim475/fixed-income-pricing-platform/docs/phase13_curve_fitting_design.md

 - no day-count or business-day conventions in the input curve construction
 - fallback calibration depends on a discrete parameter grid when SciPy is unavailable

-These tradeoffs are acceptable for a portfolio-quality educational analytics platform.

-## 10. Connection to Fixed Income Risk

-Parametric curve models are useful because they compress the shape of the term structure into a small number of interpretable factors.

-In practice:

 - `beta0` behaves like a level factor
 - `beta1` behaves like a slope factor
 - `beta2` and `beta3` behave like curvature factors

-That makes the models relevant for:

-- scenario design
-- reporting to non-technical stakeholders
-- stress testing
-- factor-based risk decomposition
-- comparing noisy market inputs to smooth curve representations

-Phase 13 therefore extends the platform from curve construction into curve representation and model-based interpretation.